codesmythe/MC-2G-1024-T35/README.md

   * Changing the Z80 ROM files from using an init HEX file to hardcoding the byte values directly in VHDL, for simplicity.

-You'll need to run `git submodule update` before compiling the code to pull in the MultiComp base code from an external repository.
+You'll need to run `git submodule init` followed by `git submodule update` before compiling the code to pull in the MultiComp base code from an external repository.

 ## Note for using the Efinix programmer under Linux.

 I've noticed that the Efinix programmer software will fail under Linux of the USB-to-serial board of the FPGA Z80 SBC is plugged into the Linux computer.
 I think the Efinix software gets confused by the presence of two FTDI devices in the system.
 Unplug the cable from the USB-to-serial board before attempting to program.